portittech/pay-with-toonie-doc/README.md

 In its current implementation the integration requires just few minutes to go from 0 to fully integrated to Toonie and start receiving your first payment.

-The current flow relies on just one simple API call to setup your payment request and will take care of your customer experience until the payment is completed!
+The current flow relies on just one simple API call to set up your payment request and will take care of your customer experience until the payment is completed!

 The Checkout Experience will allow you to acquire payments in just four steps: